Shoulder Replacement Rehab

 It is a common procedure that many people undergo, especially those suffering from arthritic pain in the shoulder joint.
 In fact, according to the Agency for Healthcare Research and Quality, approximately 53,000 Americans undergo total shoulder replacement each year.

-If you have recently had a total shoulder replacement procedure, or you have one planned in the near future, contact Sports & Ortho Physical Therapy and Sports Medicine today to find out more about how our Beverly, Bridgeport, Lincoln Park, Northwest Side Chicago, Glenview, Evanston, & Oak Lawn physical therapists can help you achieve relief and recovery.
+If you have recently had a total shoulder replacement procedure, or you have one planned in the near future, contact Sports and Ortho Physical Therapy and Sports Medicine today to find out more about how our Beverly, Bridgeport, Lincoln Park, Northwest Side Chicago, Glenview, Evanston, & Oak Lawn physical therapists can help you achieve relief and recovery.

 How will physical therapy help my recovery after a shoulder replacement?